ApptuitAI/apptuit-py/README.md

 #### Configuration
 As we saw above, we need to pass the token and global tags as parameter to the Apptuit client when instantiating it.
-There is an alternative to set these as environment variables, in which case you don't need to pass them explicitly in your code.
+Alternatively you can set these as environment variables, so that you don't need to hard-code them in your code.
-These variables are described below
+These environment variables are described below.

 * `APPTUIT_PY_TOKEN`: If the Apptuit client and the ApptuitReporter are not passed a token parameter they look for the token in this variable.
+If this variable is also not set, the client will raise
+`ApptuitException` to indicate about the missing token
 * `APPTUIT_PY_TAGS`: This is an alternative for the `global_tags` parameter for the Apptuit client.
 If the Apptuit client does not receive a value for `global_tags` parameter it checks this environment variable.
 Both the `global_tags` parameter and `APPTUIT_PY_TAGS` environment variable are strictly optional.
-If present the Apptuit client adds those tags to every point it is sending.
+If present, the Apptuit client adds those tags to every point it is sending.

 The format of the value of this variable is as follows: